Sven-Kunze/sven-kunze.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the [Alfred-Weber-Institute for Economics](https://www.uni-heidelberg.de/fakultaeten/wiso/awi/index_en.html) at [Heidelberg University](https://www.uni-heidelberg.de/en).
+I am a PhD student in Economics at the [Alfred-Weber-Institute for Economics](https://www.uni-heidelberg.de/fakultaeten/wiso/awi/index_en.html) at [Heidelberg University](https://www.uni-heidelberg.de/en).
+I am interested in the empirical analysis of (climatic) disaster impacts on the society.
+For my analyses, I use geospatial, climatic and socioeconomic data and methods.
+In November 2020 I submitted my PhD thesis “Geospatial Analysis of Natural Disasters: Economic Impacts, Societal Responses, and Political Bias” which was supervised by [Axel Dreher](https://www.uni-heidelberg.de/fakultaeten/wiso/awi/professuren/intwipol/dreher.html) and [Eric Strobl](https://www.vwi.unibe.ch/ueber_uns/personen/prof_dr_strobl_eric/index_ger.html).

 # Publications